-There are many considerations when transporting medical supplies.
+There are many medical regulation considerations when transporting medical supplies.
 But, there’s also a lot of expertise out there to help you and your healthcare business.
 Make sure you’re fully prepared and compliant, whatever your healthcare offering, to transport your supplies safely.

 Here are some examples of specific best practices in medical supplies logistics.

 Pharmaceuticals include any medicine that is designed to work with chemicals in the body:

 - Over-the-counter drugs (medicines that consumers can order for themselves).

 - Prescription drugs (requires a pharmacist to dispense the drug, from the order of a physician).

 The packaging for prescription drugs is highly regulated.
 They require specific information, labels and inserts.
 The container must be tamper-evident (such as using blister packs and child-resistant lids).
 Pharmaceuticals can be sensitive to temperature changes, humidity, light, shock and vibration.
 Therefore, the material needs to be robust, acting like a protective layer to prevent physical damage.
 The exterior packaging should be inconspicuous, not to draw attention to the contents.